 Guide to Riomaggiore Train Station (Cinque Terre)

-Riomaggiore got its first train station in 1874, the year the coastal rail line connecting the five villages of the Cinque Terre and running between Sestri Levante and La Spezia was opened.
+Riomaggiore got its first train station in 1874, the year the coastal rail line connecting the five villages of Cinque Terre was opened.
+The rail line runs between Sestri Levante and La Spezia.
 This historic station was renovated in 1959 when the route was improved and the large rail and pedestrian tunnel adjacent to the station expanded.
-The station is located on the cliffside directly above the water, and has views out over the water or back up to the town from the platform.
+The station is located on the cliffside directly above the water, and has views out over the sea and of the town from the platform.

 The village of Riomaggiore is about a five minute walk through the pedestrian tunnel.
 In addition to the Via dell’Amore hiking trail, the Cinque Terre National Park visitor center is also next to the station.